matlab-actions/run-tests/README.md

 ```

 ### Generate Artifacts on GitHub-Hosted Runner
 Before you run tests and generate artifacts on a [GitHub-hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners), first use the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action.
-The action sets up your specified MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS&reg; runner.
+The action sets up your specified MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS runner.
 If you do not specify a release, the action sets up the latest release of MATLAB.

 For example, set up the latest release of MATLAB on a GitHub-hosted runner, and then use the **Run MATLAB Tests** action to run the tests in your MATLAB project and generate test results in JUnit-style XML format and code coverage results in Cobertura XML format.